kjayma/surveyor_gui/README.md

 In the report_user_name method, add the following line:

-    @user.email
+    @user ? @user.email : nil

 If you wanted the users full name, you could add something like this:

-    @user.last_name + ', ' + @user.first_name
+    @user ? @user.last_name + ', ' + @user.first_name : nil

-Note that SurveyorGui controllers expect to use surveyor_gui's own layout view, app/views/layouts/surveyor_gui_default.rb.
-You may need to make a copy of it and put it in your own app/views/layout directory so that it can be customized (for instance, to add a Devise login/logout link).
+Note that SurveyorGui controllers expect to use surveyor_gui's own layout view, surveyor_gui_default.rb.
+A copy will be placed in your application's app/views/layouts directory.
+You may need edit it for various reasons, such as adding a Devise login/logout link.